Penny-Wiseguys: Plot

+Production

+In December 2011, Entertainment Weekly reported that Steve Carell would guest star as Dan Gillick, Fat Tony's accountant who is put in charge while Fat Tony serves jury duty.
+Executive producer Al Jean described the character as nervous because he wants to kill people, so he turns to Homer for advice.
+The part was written specifically for Carell, and he recorded his lines with Dan Castellaneta and Hank Azaria.

 Reception

 Ratings

-The Simpsons came second in the night in both the 18-49 demographic and total viewers.
-It received a 2.4 down from 3.2 last week.
+The episode came second in the night in both the 18-49 demographic and total viewers.
+It received a 2.4 rating and 5.06 million viewers.
+This was down from a 3.2 rating from the previous week.

 Critical reception

 Robert David Sullivan from The A.V.
 Club gave this episode a C, saying that "there's not much to laugh at in yet another flat episode".
 He especially criticized the inclusion of Carell's character, commenting, "Carell and his character, who has oddly normal body proportions for a Springfield resident, are not a great fit with the show.
 Carell speaks faster than everyone else, and he gets some uninterrupted, improv-like 'bits' that add to the sense that he’s not really interacting with the other voice actors", though he adds that the character's personality was effective as a contrast to Fat Tony.
 However, he praised the Lisa subplot, saying, "At least there's some fun, 'Treehouse Of Horror'-style animation here, as Lisa has a nightmare about riding a horse-sized grasshopper on a ranch full of giant insects..."

+Jen Johnson of Den of Geek stated that she enjoyed hearing Carell as a wimpy character and attacking Lisa's grasshoppers.
+She also highlighted the limit of Lisa's vegetarianism by having her eat insects.